evox95/slackchat/README.md

 # slackchat
-Simple plugin for Slack (https://slack.com)
+Simple Slack (https://slack.com) plugin to provide support for visitors and customers.